magento/architecture/design-documents/module-split.md

 ## Design

-### CLI
-It makes sense to move CLI in separate modules, because some commands are meant to me run only in admin area.
-Some commands are meant to run in both admin and storefront and will be shared.

-CLI is not meant to be deployed on separate instance.
-Because some commands need presence of all modules (static content deployment).

 ### Web API
 It makes sense to deploy admin and storefront API to different instances.

-Developer may want to deploy separately SOAP, REST and GraphQL.
-It should be possible, but we not necessarily need to distribute projects for SOAP, REST and GraphQL.

 ### Module naming